Proven-Paradox/shaper-system/Handbook.md

 #### Trackless Traversal
 Increase your Stealth and Survival modifiers by 1.
 In addition, you and up to three allies may travel without leaving any sort of trail.
 Survival and Investigation checks made to follow you are made at Bane -4.
 Every additional traveler decreases the Bane severity by 1 (Bane -3 with four allies, Bane -2 with five, ...)
-This may represent using survival techniques to mask your tracks along with concoctions to mask your scent, activating a boots that leave no trails, casting a spell of safe passage, or similar measures.
+This may represent using survival techniques to mask your tracks along with concoctions to mask your scent, activating boots that leave no trails, casting a spell of safe passage, or similar measures.

 #### Versatile Pilot
 Increase your Drive modifier in one vehicle by 1.